siefca/attribute-filters/docs/USAGE.md

 #### `attribute_sets` ####

 The [`attribute_sets`](http://rubydoc.info/gems/attribute-filters/ActiveModel/AttributeFilters/ClassMethods:attribute_sets)
-class method returns a hash containing **all the defined attribute sets** indexed by their names.
+class method returns a MetaSet kind of value containing **all the defined attribute sets** indexed by their names.

 Example: